rimanfarhood/Carrevs-Car-Reviews/README.md

 The project was developed using a agile methodology, delivering a few small features in sprints.
 In total there were 3 sprints spaced out over 3 weeks.

 The features were assigned to Milestones (epics), in total 6.
 Prioritized by labels 'Must have', 'Should have, 'Could have'.
+To ensure all core requirements were completed first.

-Kanban board created using GitHub Projects, can be viewed here - [Project-board] ()
+Kanban board created using GitHub Projects, can be viewed here - [Project-board] () All stories, with the exception of documentation tasks, have a complete set of acceptance criteria that defines the functionality that signifies completion.

 #### Epics

 **Milestone 1 - Base Setup**

+The base setup epic consists of all stories essential for the application's base setup The app wouldn't work without setting up the base first, There for essential to do first.

 **Milestone 2 - Authentication**

+The authentication procedure involves signing up, logging in, and controlling who receives access.

 **Milestone 3 - Reviews**

+The reviews epic is for all stories that relate to the creating, deleting, editing and viewing of reviews.
+This allows for users to sign up and add their own reviews with a simple UI interface.

 **Milestone 4 - Additional Pages**

+The additional pages epic is for small pages that did not have enough user stories to justify their own full epics, instead of creating multiple epics for tiny features.

-**Milestone 5 - Documentation**
+**Milestone 5 - Deployment**

+This epic is for all stories related to deploying the app to heroku, so that the site is live for users.

-**Milestone 6 - Deployment**
+**Milestone 6 - Documentation**

+Epic for documentation related stories and tasks that are needed to document of the application.
+Aiming to explaining the development stages and necessary information on running, deploying and using the application.

 #### User Stories